flucto-gmbh/heisskleber/README.md

 ## Quick Start

-Here's a simple example to demonstrate how Heisskleber can be used to connect a zmq source to an mqtt sink:
+Here's a simple example to demonstrate how Heisskleber can be used to connect a serial input to an mqtt output:

 ```python
 """